 Although group antenatal care has been shown in other settings to be effective for improving women's experiences of care and for improving other maternal as well as newborn health outcomes, these outcomes have not been formally assessed in the UK.
 A recent systematic review of group antenatal care concluded that more high-quality studies of its effectiveness are needed to establish whether positive findings are widely applicable [31].
-These health improvements are in line with national and local aspirations for reducing inequalities and improving the health and wellbeing of women and children [25].
+The expected health improvements from group antenatal care are in line with national and local aspirations for reducing inequalities and improving the health and wellbeing of women and children [25].
 We are therefore proposing to evaluate robustly the effectiveness and cost-effectiveness of group-based antenatal care in enhancing women's experience of antenatal care, increasing its relevance and value to women, and improving outcomes for mother and baby, particularly amongst women from ethnically, culturally and linguistically diverse and disadvantaged areas who are more likely to experience poor outcomes [32,7].
+The trial will also deliver real-time evidence to shape the delivery of Better Births, the major new national policy agenda for maternity services [33].
+The model of group antenatal care we have developed directly translates the recommendations of Better Births into practice (e.g. increasing continuity of carer, personalised care, and integrated multi-professional working).

-In line with recent guidance [33], the feasibility work and pilot trial, that has preceded this protocol for a full trial has enabled the research team to understand and address the local and UK national challenges that any group-based model of antenatal care needs to be tailored to meet and to develop and test the methods for the full trial.
+In line with recent guidance [33,34], the feasibility work and pilot trial, that preceded this protocol for a full trial, have enabled the research team to understand and address the local and UK national challenges that any group-based model of antenatal care needs to be tailored to meet and to develop and test the methods for the full trial.
 This work is as follows: